Baton Rouge teen lost in rip current during beach trip; search ongoing in Alabama

 “I don’t know the guy’s name, but in the heat of the moment—when everything was happening—there was another dude that went out to go save him,” Walker recalled.
 “I just want to tell him personally thank you for trying to help save my son.”

+After seeing earlier coverage Monday, the good Samaritan contacted WBRZ and asked to meet with the family.
+The man who tried to help, Cody Russell, and his wife met with Clint Walker and Canhtam Nguyen Monday evening.
+Watch WBRZ News 2 at Nine on WBRZ Plus and WBRZ News 2 at 10:00 to see the two families and hear their stories.
+See raw video of the family meeting here.

-A GoFundMe page has been set up on behalf of the family.
+A GoFundMe pagehas been set up on behalf of the Walker-Nguyen family.

+Canhtam Nguyen told WBRZ in an interview Monday, the generosity continued with random people paying for their hotel room so they could remain in Orange Beach for free while they looked for their son.
+Hotel rooms were covered through the week, Nguyen said.

 On Sunday, another tragedy involving a family from capital area was reported in Mississippi, where a 2-year-old drowned in a pool at a resort.